Now you can take one-off bank-to-bank payments instantly with GoCardless

 By Michael BridgmanApr 20213 min read

+This feature is currently only available in the UK.
+It will be available in the US soon.
 Back in December of last year, GoCardless Founder and CEO Hiroki Takeuchi shared the news of our $95million Series F funding round.
-In his announcement, he signalled our intention to invest heavily in open banking technology.
+In his announcement, he signaled our intention to invest heavily in open banking technology.

 Why?
 Because we believe that GoCardless can continue to improve bank-to-bank payments for businesses around the world, by adding open banking functionality into our platform.

-And today marks the launch of our first open-banking powered feature: Instant Bank Pay.
+And today marks the launch of our first open-banking powered feature in the UK: Instant Bank Pay.
 With Instant Bank Pay, you can take instant, one-off bank-to-bank payments from new and existing customers while still reaping the benefits of bank debit for recurring payments.

 Taking one-off payments in addition to regular recurring payments has previously been too complicated

-85% of recurring revenue businesses need to collect one-off payments, in addition to their typical subscription, invoice or instalment payments*.
+85% of recurring revenue businesses need to collect one-off payments, in addition to their typical subscription, invoice, or installment payments*.
 This could easily include:

 Taking a first-time payment when setting up a recurring payment mandate